MariaMM04/EpilepsyAdmin/README_Admin.md

 ## Initial Conditions
 When the Admin Application is launched for the first time:
 * The administrator needs to Log in
-* The database may be empty (no doctors/patients unless previously created)
+* The database may be empty (no doctors/patients unless previously created) but will contain the Admin user
 * The Main Menu appears immediately after the log in
 * Server-monitoring tools are active